cheezyT08/RubberJay/README.md

 > > Press the green ***Code*** button, then *Download ZIP*.

 ## Use:
 > Unzip folder, if downloaded using ZIP file,
+> move the *RubberJay-main* folder to desired location,
+> set classpath or modulepath, then import 'cheezyT08.com.github.RubberJay.*;'